erenozen/QtDocxTemplate/README.md

 Feature-complete template processing for common use cases.
 Out of scope (for now): headers/footers, numbering overrides, hyperlinks, advanced drawing objects, nested tables beyond simple row replication.

 ## License & Notices
 Apache-2.0.
-See LICENSE.
+See LICENSE and THIRD_PARTY_NOTICES.md.
 This project is an independent implementation.

+**Third-Party Licenses:** All dependencies are compatible with commercial use.
+See [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md) for complete license information.